luismalves/boilerplate-css-os/README.md

 Bolierplate to spin up development of OutSystems reactive projects.
 This structure allows several developers to work on each of the frontend components involved in building an OutSystems theme.

+This project starts a local web-server to serve the .css file generated.
+Can be used togheter with Super CSS Inject (https://chrome.google.com/webstore/detail/super-css-inject/pcfpmmmjdgngeidaggcahhoncahmpiin) to acelerate the frontend development.

 ## ℹ️ Instalation

 Install project dependencies